rancher/dashboard/docusaurus/docs/plugins/plugins-getting-started.md

 }
 ```

-We've created a base bones extension and exposed a new 'product' that will appear in the top-level slide-in menu.
+We've created a bare bones extension and exposed a new 'product' that will appear in the top-level slide-in menu.
 At this stage, it does
 nothing other than that!

 You should now be able to run the UI again with: